 Our change will work if the player is set to autoplay using the Studio or player configuration, but it may not work reliably if you have enabled autoplay by adding the autoplay attribute to the HTML video element in the web page.
 If you are using this attribute, the player will present as click-to-play when autoplay is restricted.
 If you want to take advantage of our updated autoplay behavior you must change this to use the autoplay player configuration option, available in Video Cloud Studio, instead.
-(See documentation here for setting via API.)
+See our documentation for setting via API.

 If you prefer to implement your own way to handle autoplay, you can simply disable autoplay on our player and call the play function following your own decision logic, setting it to mute, or presenting custom UI as you wish.
-See this link on how to detect autoplay failure yourself.
+See the Chrome Developer blog on how to detect autoplay failure yourself.

 For customers using the Brightcove Player who take no action, when the player is unable to autoplay due to browser restriction, it will behave as a click-to-play player, although, if the player is between or equal to versions 6.14.0 and 6.17.4 it will not show the play button even though clicking the poster image will cause it to play.
 This behavior may result in lower than expected ad revenue for some sites where a significant number of ad plays resulted from autoplay or in cases where users are confused by the lack of a play button.